the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-overview.md

 ## Types of Peer Review
 ​
 Peer review is a critical component of advancing research.
-Types of peer review include:
+Peer review can be done on many different research outputs, including:
 * manuscripts
 * software (including code, documentation, and examples)
 * dataseets